konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 ### 3.2.
 Warming up with simple temporal lemmas

-Before discussing hard-to-prove lemmas, let's have a look at a few very simple one.
+Before discussing hard-to-prove lemmas, let's have a look at a few very simple ones.
 To start with, we can easily show that the global clock never decreases in a single step.
 The proof is basically done by the `simp` tactic:

 {% github_embed